Forte-Service-Company-Ltd/float128/README.md

 For example, the number 12345.678 will have only one proper representation in this library: 12345678000000000000000000000000000000 x $10^{-33}$

+> [!NOTE]
-_Note: It is encouraged to store the numbers as floating-point values, and not to convert them to fixed-point numbers or any other conversion that might truncate the significant digits as this will mean nothing less than loss of precision._
+> It is encouraged to store the numbers as floating-point values, and not to convert them to fixed-point numbers or any other conversion that might truncate the significant digits as this will mean nothing less than loss of precision._

+> [!NOTE]
-_Note: Additionally when using constants (i.e. multiplcation or division by 2) it is most efficient from a gas perspective to normalize beforehand._
+> Additionally when using constants (i.e. multiplcation or division by 2) it is most efficient from a gas perspective to normalize beforehand._

 ### Representation of zero